-The Story Behind the Trends - Almost all Traveller families in Armagh live in social housing, compared to Newry and Craigavon.
+The Story Behind the Trends - Almost all Traveller families in Armagh live in social housing, compared to the other areas.
 In Craigavon there is currently a shortage of social housing available to the whole population due to demolition of old stock and no rebuilding programme.